gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-explorer.png)

-If you've done any .NET web development, you'll probably notice Visual Studio created a new ASP.NET Web API project.  **Channels** invoke our bot application via RESTful Post calls to a Web API endpoint, passing something called an *Activity* in the body of the request.
+If you've done any .NET web development, you'll probably notice Visual Studio created a new ASP.NET Web API project.  **Channels** invoke our bot application via Posts to our service, passing something called an *Activity* in the body of the request.
 Using open HTTP standards allows Bot Framework to be integrated with nearly any platform!
 Let's open *MessagesController.cs* and take a look.

 ```csharp